ajay32/ImgurItemsMVVMCompose/README.md

 The application leverages modern Android development tools and practices, including Jetpack Compose for the UI, to create a seamless and responsive user experience.
 It also utilizes the Imgur API to fetch real-time data based on user queries.

+## Testing
+To ensure the reliability and stability of the application, comprehensive tests have been implemented, focusing on various aspects of the app.
+A notable addition is the ViewModel test class, which rigorously tests the ViewModel's behavior to guarantee that the application handles data fetching, state management, and user interactions correctly.
+These tests help in maintaining high-quality code and facilitate easier updates and enhancements.

 ## Screenshots
 ### Main Screen